geodezyx.stats package

 Returns:

-• p (function) – function representing the polynom.
+p – Function representing the Lagrangian polynomial.

 Parameters: